Opentrons/opentrons/.github/ISSUE_TEMPLATE/feature_request.md

 ## Overview

 <!--
   Use this section to describe your issue at a high level.
-Please include the type of issue (bug, feature request, other) as well as any issues you could find that may be related.
+Please include some context about why you want this feature.
+What would this feature allow you to accomplish?
+Are there any workarounds you use to partially achieve your goal?
+Are there any issues you could find that may be related?
 -->

 ## Implementation Details